 We've tested 29 air fryers, and below you'll find our recommendations for smaller options, plus a larger-capacity model with a compact design that you might prefer if you usually cook for a crowd but don't have a lot of extra space.
 It's worth noting that you can find smaller air fryers with a capacity of 1-3 quarts.
 While they are a bit more compact, such small air fryers have difficulty evenly cooking even small portions of food, so we recommend you go for a bigger option, even if you usually cook for one.

 See our overview of the best air fryers for more air fryer recommendations.
-If you're shopping for other appliances, check out our list for the best small microwaves.
-Or, check out the best protein shake blenders and the best 2-slice toasters for your breakfast needs.
+If you're shopping for other appliances, check out our list of the best small microwaves.
+Or, check out the best protein shake blenders and the best compact and small toasters for your breakfast needs.

 The best small air fryer we've tested is the Ninja Pro AF141.
 This 5-quart air fryer is among the smallest we've tested, and it's a good option if you don't have a lot of free counter space.
-Despite its small overall size, the basket has a good amount of surface area, so you can arrange more food in a single layer compared with some other 5-qt air fryers.
-It makes good quality air-fried food, so French fries, chicken wings, and vegetables come out evenly browned and crispy, with a relatively small proportion being under or overcooked.
+Despite its diminutive design, its basket has a good amount of surface area, so you can arrange more food in a single layer compared with some other 5-qt air fryers, which is important for the crispiest results.
+It makes good quality air-fried food, so French fries, chicken wings, and vegetables come out evenly browned and crispy, with a relatively small proportion being under- or overcooked.
 It also preheats and cooks quickly, making it a good option for quick snacks.

-While it has fewer modes than some air fryers, it still has great versatility.
+While it has fewer different functions than some air fryers, it still offers great versatility.
 The four presets (Air Fry, Roast, Reheat, and Dehydrate) give you access to a wide range of temperatures and fan speeds for different recipes and cooking methods.
-Its crisper tray has a ceramic non-stick coating, which isn't as easy to clean by hand, but you might prefer it if you try to avoid PTFE coatings.
+Its crisper tray has a ceramic non-stick coating, which isn't as easy to clean by hand as traditional non-stick coatings, but you might prefer it if you try to avoid PTFE coatings.

-If you want a small air fryer with a price tag to match, the BELLA 6qt Pro 90165 is a good small option.
-It has a taller but narrower design than the Ninja Pro AF141, so it can squeeze into a tight corner a little more easily.
-While it has a bigger 6-qt capacity, the basket has about the same surface area as the Ninja's, meaning it has the same effective capacity.
-However, you can often find it for about half the price, and it makes similarly good-quality air-fried food, so it's a good option for preparing quick, crispy snacks or side dishes.
+If you want a small air fryer with a price tag to match, the BELLA 6qt Pro 90165 is the best compact air fryer for anyone on a budget.
+It has a taller but narrower design than the Ninja Pro AF141, so it can squeeze into cramped spaces a little more easily.
+The basket has a bigger 6qt overall capacity but has about the same surface area as the Ninja's, meaning it has the same effective capacity.
+However, it usually costs about half as much, and it makes similarly good-quality air-fried food, making it a good option for preparing quick, crispy snacks or side dishes for a couple of people.

-It preheats and cooks quickly, but doesn't maintain as stable a temperature as the Ninja, which makes it harder to follow recipes accurately and properly cook for delicate foods.
-It's also less versatile since it only has a single fan speed, making it less suitable for methods other than air frying, like dehydrating.
+It preheats and cooks quickly, but doesn't maintain as stable a temperature during cooking as the Ninja, which makes it harder to follow recipes accurately and properly cook more delicate foods.
+It has only one fan speed and isn't ideal for methods like baking and dehydrating.
 With all that said, it's an inexpensive, simple option if you're looking for a compact air fryer.

-If something even smaller would suit you better, consider the Chefman TurboFry RJ38-5-T, whose smaller footprint takes up less of the valuable real estate on your counter.
-This basic model also only has a single fan speed, so it's best suited for air frying and is not ideal for other methods like baking.
+If you want something even smaller, consider the Chefman TurboFry RJ38-5-T, whose smaller footprint takes up less of the valuable real estate on your counter.
+This basic model has only a single fan speed, so it's best suited for air frying and not other methods like baking.
 However, it does a decent job of evenly cooking and crisping air-fried foods like fries, chicken wings, and Brussels sprouts.

-The Ninja Foodi DZ071 isn't exactly small, but it has a compact design for its capacity and may be a better option if you regularly cook for the whole family.
-This 7-quart air fryer is smaller than some similar dual-basket options like the Ninja Foodi DZ550 (our best air fryer overall), as it has a shorter design and smaller footprint.
+The Ninja Foodi DZ071 isn't exactly small, but has a compact design considering its overall capacity, and may be a better option than the previous options if you regularly cook for the whole family.
+This 7-quart air fryer is smaller than some similar dual-basket options like the Ninja Foodi DZ550, as it has a shorter design and smaller footprint.
 However, it still has an impressive amount of surface area in its basket, so you can prepare food for several people and get good results.

 It does a very good job of evenly air-frying food, so a relatively small proportion ends up under or over-done.
 It's also very versatile, with a wide range of temperatures and fan speeds for different cooking methods, such as dehydrating and baking.
-Unlike the other air fryers recommended here, you can use it as a single or dual-basket fryer with its removable basket divider.
-This design means its baskets aren't as well-isolated as dual-basket models with two completely separate drawers.
-However, it gives you the option of either cooking larger amounts of one food or dividing the basket and using different settings on either side when preparing a full meal.
+Unlike the other air fryers recommended here, you also can use it as a single or dual-basket fryer with its removable basket divider.
+This design, with one large basket that can be divided, means the baskets won't be as well-isolated as models with completely separate drawers.
+However, it's not a huge issue as long as your recipes don't call for vastly different settings on each side, and you can still prepare your main and side dishes separately.

-The Dash Compact is much smaller than the Ninja Pro AF141, with a 2-quart capacity.
+The Dash Compact has a tiny 2-quart capacity and is much smaller than the Ninja Pro AF141.
 It stands out for its size but doesn't cook food very evenly.
 Because of its small cooking surface area, its air-frying performance is sub-par, so it's not recommended unless you want something really small for preparing snack-sized amounts and don't mind uneven results.

 See our reviewThe Gotham Steel Air Fryer has a slightly smaller footprint than the Ninja Pro AF141.
 It produces decent-quality air-fried food but isn't as fast and has a smaller overall capacity of four quarts.
 The Ninja is better for most people, but the Gotham has an okay performance and could be worth considering if you need to save a few inches of space.